WebOfTrustInfo/verifiable-news/journalistic-html-metadata.md

 Types envisioned for `model:type` include: `analysis`, `background`, `opinion`, `reportage` and `review`.

-Digitally signing HTML metadata across elements is difficult due to the modular and extensible manner in which CMS plugins generate the `<meta>` and `<link>` metadata elements.
+Digitally signing HTML metadata across elements is difficult due to the modular and extensible manner in which CMS plugins generate `<meta>` and `<link>` metadata elements.

 It could be that one plugin outputs an embedded JSON-LD section in a `<script>` element with a digitally-signed object.